 From fitness training to legal advice, any type of service that is being used on a recurring basis can be offered as a subscription.

-Music streaming services like Apple Music, Tidal, and Spotify have also prove to be winning business models, accounting for 65% of all music revenues in the U.S.
+Music streaming services like Apple Music, Tidal, and Spotify have also proven to be winning business models, accounting for 65% of all music revenues in the U.S.

 Internet of things (IoT) technology refers to a network of devices containing electronics, software, actuators, and connectivity that allow the devices to communicate and exchange data.
 Examples include activity trackers like Fitbit, smart speakers such as the Amazon Echo, GPS tracking devices, and even "smart" appliances.

 IoT has been a game changer for businesses across several industries.
-It’s estimated that by 2020, 95% of all new products will use IoT technology.
+It’s estimated that by 2023 there will be 43 billion connected devices world-wide.
+This is three time the amount of connected devices there were in 2018.
 The IoT also offers huge growth potential by way of usage-based and recurring billing.

 IoT technology has particularly benefited SaaS, automotive manufacturing, telematics, telecommunications, vehicle transportation, and even agriculture businesses by creating more data streams and analytics capabilities.